 Benefits Benchmarking Tool FAQs

 What’s the source of the underlying data?
-The Kaiser Family Foundation Employer Benefits survey underlying data + proprietary employer data.
+The Kaiser Family Foundation Employer Benefits survey underlying data, trended from 2018, with 2020 data + proprietary employer data.

 What is plan value?
 Plan value approximates actuarial value, or, on average, the percentage of in-network claims paid by insurance.
 Values range between 60% to over 90% and are often referred to by metal levels.
 Bronze is 60%, Silver 70%, Gold 80%, and Platinum 90% +/- 2%.
 Healthier people will have lower claims and pay a greater percentage, while those with higher claims will pay a lower percentage of the value.